runmat-org/runmat/README.md

 - **MATLAB syntax, not a new language**
 - **Fast on CPU and GPU**, with one runtime
-- **No device flags** — Fusion chooses CPU vs GPU for you, based on data size and cost
+- **No device flags** — Fusion automatically chooses CPU vs GPU based on data size and transfer cost heuristics

 ## ✨ Features at a glance